Aether6969/Fridge-App/README.md

 3) Wait a bit and Fridge App should open in your default browser

 If the C# Dev Kit is not installed, open Visual Studio Code, press Ctrl+Shift+X, search for and select _C# Dev Kit_.

+## Troubleshooting
+If the app does not open in your browser, a debug console should be opened by the dot net framework, which should contain a line like _Now listening on: http://localhost:5291_ .
+Open the url at the end in your browser.